 Some of these can be general ideas you want to accomplish later, but others you need to have defined now.

 Google Trends: Stop me when you’re high!
 Did you know that for any search term, there is a search trend for that specific search term?

-The Fourth and Final Process of Writing: “Editing.”
+The Fourth and Final Writing Process: “Editing.”

 Editing is vital.

-The 4 stages of writing:
+The four stages of writing: